Seek Returns logo

 Min

-MFC’s P/B Ratio of 1.42 is within the conventional range for the Insurance - Life industry.
+MFC’s P/B Ratio of 1.48 is within the conventional range for the Insurance industry.
 This shows a balanced market view, where the stock’s price is neither at a significant premium nor a discount to the book value of its peers.

-ALLY vs. MFC: A comparison of their P/B Ratio against their respective Financial - Credit Services and Insurance - Life industry benchmarks.
+ALLY vs. MFC: A comparison of their Price-to-Book Ratio (MRQ) against their respective Consumer Finance and Insurance industry benchmarks.

 Valuation at a Glance